What pain and symptoms are associated with the soleus muscle?

 Cold Therapy Gel For Lower Leg, Knee and Ankle Injury and Inflammation

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
-It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
-If your pain is from a recent injury I would recommend Biofreeze.
+It is better than warm therapy gels and creams for recent injury muscle pain as it cools the area much like ice and does not promote swelling.
+A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
+If your pain is from a recent calf injury I would recommend Biofreeze.
+This is excellent to use on sprain and strained ankles and knees.

 Hot / Cold Wrap For Calf and Shin

-If you have chronic pain from an old injury or participate in activities that strain the lower leg muscles the Multipurpose Hot & Cold Wrap can be used to apply heat or as an ice pack.
-It works on the shin or the calf wrapping around the leg with a Velcro closure.
+If you have chronic pain from an old injury or participate in activities that strain the lower leg muscles the Thera Pearl Shin Hot & Cold Wrap can be used to apply heat or as an ice pack.
+It is pliable and can be used on the shin or the calf.
+It has adjustable two Velcro band closures.
 The packs can be stored in the freezer for cold therapy or popped in the microwave for heat.
-Use this on the soleus muscle to ease pain in the back of the knee, lower leg, ankle and foot.
+Use this on the soleus muscle to ease pain and swelling in the back of the calf.

-Braces and Support For Knee, Lower Leg, and Ankle
+Braces and Support For Lower Leg, and Ankle

 The The Shock Doctor Calf Shin Wrap is an adjustable wrap that provides support for the low leg muscles.
-It can be used for shin splints as well as sore strained or sprained calf muscles.
+It can be used for shin splints as well as sore strained or sprained calf muscles including the soleus muscle.
 Provides compression as well as heat to help relax the muscle and improve mobility.
 Use this brace if you need more support after injury or need adjustable compression or tightness for chronic pain support.
 If you suspect or have ever been treated for blood clots consult your doctor before using compression or supports on your legs!

 ASO Stabilizing Ankle Brace is highly recommended by two of my colleagues, a chiropractor and a physical therapist for support for the Achilles tendon and ankle.
-Injury to the tibialis posterior muscle can often cause pain in the Achilles tendon area, the ankle and heel.
+Injury to the soleus muscle affects and contributes to pain in the Achilles tendon area, the ankle and heel.
 The ASO Ankle Support provides adjustable support which will help with ankle weakness and pain.
 Sizes are: x-small – 10”-11”, small – 11”-12”, medium – 12”-13”, large – 13”-14”, x-large – 14”-15”, xx-large – 15”-16” .
 To ensure that you order the right size, measure your foot from the back of the heel, around both ankle bones to the bend between the leg and foot.

-A brace used by many athletes, the Back on Track Calf Brace provides support and warmth to the lower leg muscles.
-This brace is recommended for achilles tendon strain or sprain, and strain, sprains and overuse injuries of the lower leg muscles.
+Neo G Medical Grade VCS Calf Support/Shin Splint The Neo G Calf Support / Shin Splint provides support and warmth to the lower leg muscles.
+This brace is recommended for achilles tendon strain or sprain, and also strains, sprains and overuse injuries of the lower leg muscles which makes it a great choice for soleus pain and discomfort.
 If you suspect or have ever been diagnosed with blood clots consult your doctor before using this brace.

 Therapy Tools And Information For Self Treatment Of Lower Leg Muscle Pain